innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 NOTE: You will need the "/" at the end of the Google Storage location or you will have a bad time.
 ![Creating a version](../images/createversionb.png "create version")

-###Version created
+### Version created

-After waiting what seems like enternity, you have associated a version to your model.
+After waiting what seems like enternity, the following screen will show an associated a version to your model.
 Since it is the first version we have associated to the model, it will be the default version.
 ![Version created](../images/versioncreated.png "created version")

-Naming models and versions
+### Naming models and versions

     Model and version names must:

-    Contain only (case-sensitive) mixed-case letters, numbers, and underscores Begin with a letter
+    - contain only (case-sensitive) mixed-case letters, numbers, and underscores
+    - begin with a letter
-    Contain 128 or fewer characters
+    - contain 128 or fewer characters
-    Be unique within a given project (for models) or model (for versions)
+    - be unique within a given project (for models) or model (for versions)

 ## Answer Part 3:  Google Cloud Machine Learning (ML) Engine API - to be continued...